 Explore Old Hunstanton

-Just along the coast from lively Hunstanton is the smaller and more peaceful village of Old Hunstanton, which has its own quiet expanse of fine, golden sand.
-Considered the best kitesurfing beach in the UK, there is also a collection of wonderful beach huts nested in the dunes.
+Just along the coast north of Hunstanton is the smaller and more peaceful village of Old Hunstanton, which has its own quiet expanse of fine, golden sand.

 Hike the Norfolk Coast Path